You’ve decided to buy a plow and put your horses to work. Good for you, but of course that’s just the first decision when you’re buying a plow.

-Another Pioneer innovation is a spring hitch that goes between your doubletree and the hitch point of the plow.
+A spring hitch is another Pioneer innovation that goes between your doubletree and the hitch point of the plow.
 It reduces the shock to your horses’ shoulders in the event you hit that rock or tree root.
 As soil densities change constantly you can actually hear it working while you’re underway.

-It’s a good idea to talk to someone that actually uses the equipment so if you have any questions, feel free to drop us a note.
+It’s always a good idea to talk to someone that actually uses the equipment so if you have any questions before buying a plow, feel free to drop us a note.